reslp/LFS-cazy-comparative/README.md

 On VSC4 originally, the pipeline failed.
 It looks like the conda environments could not be created successfully.
 I created an [issue](https://github.com/snakemake/snakemake/issues/304) about this on the snakemake Github page.
 The error only seems to occur when --use-conda and --use-singularity is combined.
 Also on sauron this does not happen.
 After lots of additional investigation I found a workaround.
 It works by creating an environment variable which points to a directory to store the downloaded conda packages.
 Othwerise the packages will be downloaded in the global /tmp directory which seems to result in symlinks being not correctly resolved in `.snakemake/conda`.
 This is currently only done on SLURM clusters and not on sauron.
 I don't understand exactly why this happens and I am also not 100% sure if this is a problem of snakemake, singularity or anaconda.

 ## Rulegraph
+*Note:* The PDF of the rulegraph is more up-to-date than this png:
 <img src="https://github.com/reslp/smsi-comparative/blob/master/rulegraph.png" height="500">

 ## Configuration